hsgw/qmk_firmware/keyboards/choco/keymaps/froggy/readme.md

-# The test keymap for choco
+# [WIP] froggy keymap for choco
+copy from helix's keymap.